 Your average target ROAS is the traffic-weighted average ROAS that your bid strategy has optimised for.
 It averages the changes that you’ve made to your target ROAS for any given time period.
 For this reason, your average target ROAS may be different from the target ROAS that you set.

 This metric lets you measure the ROAS that your bid strategy targeted for specific time periods.
 By changing the date range, you can see what your strategy actually optimised for over that period.
 Bear in mind that you won’t have an average target ROAS for time periods without traffic.

-You can find this metric in your bid strategy report beside your “Actual ROAS”, which represents the actual ROAS that this strategy was able to achieve.
+You can also find this metric in your bid strategy report beside your 'Actual ROAS', which represents the actual ROAS that this strategy was able to achieve.
 Learn how to find your bid strategy reports